 A camera for anyone

 These are the best Olympus cameras on the market today.
-Whether you're looking for something to take on your next vacation, want to upgrade from a point and shoot or your phone to something with more power, or you need pro gear, Olympus has a camera to fit the bill.
+Whether you're looking for something to take on your next vacation, want to upgrade from a point and shoot, or your phone to something with more power, or need pro gear, Olympus has a camera to fit the bill.